 This post talks about how to rename file extensions in bulk using simple commands.
 No 3rd party tools are required.
 At the end of the post, you can find a download link for the batch file script.

-We can change the extension of files in the bulk using rename command.
-For example, you have set of files with extension .log and you want to rename them to .txt.
+We can change the extension of files in batch using rename command.
+For example, let’s say you have set of files with extension .log and you want to rename them to .txt.
 You can do this with the below command

 rename *.log *.txt